bss114/protocols/DNA_extraction/extraction_gDNA_Zymo_HostZERO_Microbial_DNA_kit.md

 **B. Depletion of host DNA**

 [ ] 1.
-Add 1 ml Host DNA Depletion Solution to sample in the lysis tube and resuspend the pellet; transfer to a new microcentrifuge tube
+Add 1 ml Host DNA Depletion Solution to sample in the lysis tube and resuspend the pellet mixing well; transfer to a new microcentrifuge tube

 [ ] 2.
 Rotate sample for 15 minutes using end-over-end rotation at room temperature (20-30ºC).